TheZong/Game-Hacking/README.md

 # Game Hacking & Cracking

-I made a GitHub repo for multiple websites and tools that will help you, because bookmarks get annoying after a while.
+I made a gitHub repo that contains links to multiple websites and tools that will help you, because bookmarking everything will get annoying after a while.

-Links with a ⭐ are recommended by me as I think they have the best website/tool.
-It's all personal opinion.
+Links with a ⭐ are recommended by me as I think they have the best website/tool - It's all personal opinion.

+If you would like to add something then make a pull request and change/add or remove anything and explain why

 ## Decent Websites